swent-epfl/mvp-prd/template/5-mvp.md

 **2. As a Pilot, I need to track my current flight path and metrics in real-time, so that I can ensure safe flight operations.**

-- <u>Feature:</u> Real-Time GPS Tracking and Metrics Access
+- <u>Feature:</u> Real-Time GPS Tracking and sharing and Metrics Access
 - <u>Importance:</u> Increases safety and operational awareness during flights.

-**3. As a Ground Crew Member, I need to know the scheduled flights and their statuses, so that I can prepare for launches and landings effectively.**
+**3. As a Ground Crew Member, I need to know the scheduled flights and their status, so that I can prepare for launches and landings effectively.**

 - <u>Feature:</u> Real-Time Operational Dashboard
 - <u>Importance:</u> Improves ground operations and readiness.